jg00/prac-redux-basics/README.md

 ## Simple Counter Using React and Redux

 Practice using Redux and application level state.
+Set up Redux store, reducers, and dispatch actions.

 :coffee: **_React_**
 <br>